merlab-uw/Klone/HowToUseKlone.md

 rsync -azvr --progress mox.hyak.uw.edu:/gscratch/merlab/whatever /gscratch/merlab/whatever
 ```

-If the lab node resources in use, you can run your job on resources beyond our dedicated capacity by using other people's unused hardware.
+If the lab node resources are all in use, you can run your job on resources beyond our dedicated capacity.
+You'll be using other labs group's unused hardware or a set of nodes that are owned by UW and shared for this reason.
 Jobs run this way are subject to pre-emption.
 That means that your job may never finish or it may be interrupted and not be able restart properly.
 To run a job on a partition that we do not own, use the same account (-A merlab) but change the partion from the name of our node to ckpt (i.e., -p ckpt instead of -p compute-hugemem).

 If you want to try to run on the ckpt partition, use this command to see how many nodes are idling